Godspower-Eze/30DaysOfSolidity/Day_2_Voting/README.md

 ## `mapping(address => bool) public voterInserted;`

-This does the same thing as `mapping(address => bool) public candidateInserted;` above; keeping track of the addresses added to the `voters` mapping by setting them as either `true` or `false`(default). `true` signifies that the voter has been added to the `voters` mapping and would be used to check that a voter is not added twice.
+This does the same thing as `mapping(address => bool) public candidateInserted;` above; keeping track of the addresses added to the `voters` mapping by setting them as either `true` or `false`(default).

 ## `function addCandidate(address _addr, string memory _name) public{....}`

-This function is responsible for adding new electoral candidates to the `candidates` mapping.
+This function is responsible for adding new candidates to the `candidates` mapping.

-Let's quickly go through as the function definition
+Let's quickly go through the function definition

-- `function` is the keyword creating a function like Javascript.
+- `function` is the keyword creating a function just like in Javascript.
 - `addCandidate` is the name of the function.
 - `address _addr`: `address` is the datatype of the argument and `_addr` is the name of the argument which is the address of the candidate.
 - `string memory _name`: `string` is the datatype of the argument, `memory` is the data location of the argument and `_name` is the argument which is the name of the candidate
-- `public` is the visibility modifier as I said previously
+- `public` is the visibility modifier.

 Let's go through the logic inside the function

 ### `require(msg.sender == owner, "Only owner can call this function");`

-`require` is an in-built function in solidity that can take two arguments; a condition that must be met and an error message that would be thrown if the condtion is not met.
+`require` is an in-built function in solidity that can take two arguments; a boolean condition that must be met and an error message that would be thrown if the condtion is not met.
 This line checks that the person calling(`msg.sender`) the function `addCandidate` is same as the `owner` we defined above.
 That means, only the deployer can call this function.

 It throws an error and reverts with the message `Only owner can call this function` if the conditions are not met.

 ### `require(candidateInserted[_addr] == false, "Candidate can't be added");`

 This checks that the candidate address in the `candidateInserted` mapping is `false`.
 That is, it checks that the candidate has not been added before.
 Else, it throws an error and reverts the message `Candidate can't be added`.

 ### `candidateCount = candidateCount + 1;`